Fostering Strong Relationships Between Coaches and Athletes

-If positive reinforcement is consistently applied, coaches are likely to see their players' levels of self-confidence increase, and this, in turn, will help them discover their inner motivation and ensure that improvements are even more rapidly accomplished.
-Self-motivated athletes and teams can far more easily rise above the various challenges they will inevitably be faced with, and these will find success much more rapidly.
+If positive reinforcement is consistently applied, coaches are likely to see their players' levels of self-confidence increase, which will help them discover their inner motivation and ensure that improvements are even more rapidly accomplished.
+Self-motivated athletes and teams can far more easily rise above the various challenges they will inevitably face, and these will find success far more quickly.

 Coaches Need to Stay Available

 Especially when it comes to interscholastic sports, coaches who ensure they can be approached are those that can foster meaningful and rewarding relationships with their players.
 Acting as a mentor and an advisor, trainers need to ensure that the team and players know that they are available whenever needed.
-Younger athletes particularly need advice, and, at times, maybe looking for a leader.
+Younger athletes particularly need advice and may look for a leader at times.
 By staying available and engaged, coaches can create the opportunity to help foster young talent and can complete the kind of groundwork that will serve the young player very well later on in their career.

 It has to be said that available coaches are coaches that have strong relationships with their athletes, and this kind of availability may well require that additional time is made provision for outside of practice.
-These kinds of meetings are a great way to establish trust, however, and lasting relationships are often the result of this kind of individual attention.
+These meetings are a great way to establish trust.
+However, lasting relationships are often the result of this kind of individual attention.

 Trust is the Cornerstone of a Strong Bond

-All relationships work thanks to trust, and those fostered because of mutual involvement in sports are no different.
-Coaches who desire strong relationships with their athletes need to make sure that they earn, and keep, not only the individual players' trust but the collective trust of the team as well.
-The good news is that, when coaches communicate, provide consistent positive reinforcement, and are always available to their athletes, trust is generally going to be one of the results of this kind of behaviour.
+All relationships work thanks to trust, and those fostered by mutual involvement in sports are no different.
+Coaches who desire strong relationships with their athletes need to make sure that they earn and keep the individual players' trust and the collective trust of the team.
+The good news is that when coaches communicate, provide consistent positive reinforcement, and are always available to their athletes, confidence will generally be one of the results of this kind of behaviour.